bradleecrockett/ResturauntMenu/README.md

 ## The Lunch Menu page should resemble the Breakfast menu as well.

-Same Layout, differnt menu categories and items.
+Same Layout, different menu categories and items.
 * Lunch does not need a carousel, just 3 lunch item images.

 ## The Treats Menu